 The APMT project – Advanced Polymeric Materials and Process Technologies – brings together eight scientific partners from Upper Austria, the plastics technology transfer centre (Wels) and eight corporate partners.
 Together they develop brand-new, multifunctional polymer materials offering better properties and performance for the construction and automotive industries.

 Austria is not only an important international player for research in new materials, it is also a key location for trade fairs.
-VIENNA-TEC is a cross-industry, cross-border trade fair for industrial manufacturing technology.
+INTERTOOL is a cross-industry, cross-border trade fair for industrial manufacturing technology.
 The entire market of innovative products, services and solutions is reflected here and presented as six trade fairs all under one roof.

 Clusters and networks